Team-HighFive-DECO3500/highfive/docs/evaluation.md

 3. **Contextual Insights**

 The system operates across through multiple contexts like physical wall-mounted device in the kitchen and through mobile notifications.
 Think aloud allows us to observe how users navigate this ubicomp environment (Weiser, 1991; Abowd & Mynatt, 2000) and understand their context-switching behaviors.
-Participants' verbalized thoughts reveal their mental models about when and how to use different interaction modes.
+Participants' thoughts reveal their mental models about when and how to use different interaction modes.

 4. **Highlights Fairness Perceptions**